alvarodedios/miniChess/README.md

 The chess board is displayed like follows:

-From top to bottom from 1 to 8 and from left to right from 'a' to 'b'
+- From top to bottom from 1 to 8
+- From left to right from 'a' to 'b'